petervdpas/goop2/internal/rendezvous/docs/05-templates.md

 ## Built-in templates

-These are embedded in the Goop2 binary and are always available:
+These templates ship with every Goop2 peer and are always available:

 ### Blog